EnterpriseTrainingCenter/sW2019/Instructions/Labs/HA-RDSH-farm-with-Azure-DB.md

 *Note:* This task is only required, if you plan to use PowerShell to administer Azure.

-Perform these steps on the host computer.
+Perform these steps on FS.

 1. Open **Windows PowerShell**.
 1. Install the latest version of the Azure PowerShell package in the scope of the current user.

     ````powershell
-    Install-Package -Name Az -Scope CurrentUser
+    Install-Package -Name Az
     ````

     Confirm all prompts.